JVATiTD - Guide for Authors

 *For works without DOIs from websites, provide a URL in the reference (as long as the URL will work for readers).

-Journal article with several authors (all cited) and e-location ID instead of page number
+Journal article with several authors (all authors must be cited) and e-location ID instead of page number

 Tchaou BA, de Tové KS, N'Vènonfon CFT, Mfin PK, Aguemon AR, Chobli M, Chippaux JP.
 Acute kidney failure following severe viper envenomation: clinical, biological and ultrasonographic aspects.
 J Venom Anim Toxins Incl Trop Dis.
 2020 Dec 7;26:e20200059. doi: 10.1590/1678-9199-JVATITD-2020-0059.